Seeking more ways to attract employer and professional interest on LinkedIn?

 The Projects section is a powerful part of LinkedIn, impacting the site’s search algorithm.

-The Projects section can facilitate your findability as a candidate, especially when you add a substantial amount of keywords.
+The Projects section can facilitate your findability as a candidate, especially when you add a substantial number of keywords associated with those projects.

 Add Projects that show desirable skill sets, group and individual work efforts, new capabilities, or informal use of valuable skills that reinforce your brand message.